 Storage

-- Keep these cakes in the fridge and can store up to 1-2 days.
+- Store any leftover cakes in the fridge for up to 1–2 days.

-- Let the cake cool completely before cutting to prevent its crumbling.
+- Always let the cake cool completely before cutting to prevent it from crumbling.

-- To save time, prepare the cake a day before and decorate when you plan to party.
+- To save time, you can bake the cake a day in advance and decorate it on the day of your party.

 Eggless Christmas Tree Mini Cakes